mergho28/RNA-Seq-Analysis-Project/README.md

 # RNA-Seq-Analysis-Project
- This Shiny app provides an interactive pipeline for single-cell RNA-seq analysis using Seurat.
-Users upload an Excel file, and the app processes the data, normalizes it, identifies variable features, and creates a Seurat object.
-It generates a UMAP plot for cell clustering and a violin plot to visualize RNA feature distribution.
+ This Shiny application provides an interactive pipeline for analyzing single-cell RNA sequencing (scRNA-seq) data, leveraging the Seurat package.
+Users can upload scRNA-seq data in Excel format, which the app processes by creating a Seurat object, normalizing the data, identifying highly variable features, and scaling the data.
+The app generates two key visualizations: a UMAP plot to visualize cell clusters in two-dimensional space, and a violin plot to display the distribution of RNA features across clusters.
+This tool allows for quick exploratory analysis of scRNA-seq data, making it accessible for users to assess gene expression patterns and cell heterogeneity.

+## Files
+- `pipeline.R`: The main R script for running the RNA-seq analysis.
+- `data/`: Folder containing input data files.

+## How to Run
+1. Clone or download this repository.
+2. Open `pipeline.R` in RStudio and run it.